AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 ## Next steps

-Checkout the [submission guidelines](./submission_guidelines.md) before you submit your integration for approval.
+Checkout the [submission guidelines](./submission_guidelines.md) to submit your integration for approval.